Mathematical Representation of Clausius' and Kelvin's Statements of the Second Law and Irreversibility: Introduction

 In a Markov description of a driven system, irreversible kinetic {\em cycles} have been identified as fundamental to entropy production \cite{hill-book,JQQ,altaner,qkkb}.
 From the standpoint of an observer who simultaneously follows the system's internal stochastic dynamics as well as the external driving mechanism, there is a dissipation associated with a ``falling weight'' \cite{Lieb-Yngvason}, e.g., a potential energy drop as a spontaneous, relaxation process.
 These two different perspectives fittingly echo the two fundamental statements of the Second Law of Thermodynamics, from Kelvin and Planck and from Clausius respectively \cite{planck}:\begin{quotation} ``{\it It is impossible to construct an engine which will work in a complete cycle, and produce no effect except the raising of a weight and the cooling of a heat-reservoir.}'' \end{quotation}

-\begin{quotation} ``{\it Heat can never pass from a colder to a warmer body without some other change, connected therewith, occurring at the same time.}'' \end{quotation} In the present paper, we shall show that in the setting of irreversible Markov processes, either with a finite state space or on a continuous $n$-torus with local potential, counting irreversible kinetic cycles constitutes a {\em lift} of the Markov processes into an infinite-state Markov process or diffusion on $\mathbb{R}^n$, respectively.
-The lifted Markov process satisfies detailed balance; it possesses many different invariant measures.
+\begin{quotation} ``{\it Heat can never pass from a colder to a warmer body without some other change, connected therewith, occurring at the same time.}'' \end{quotation} In the present paper, we shall show that in the setting of non-detailed balanced Markov processes, either with a finite state space or on a continuous $n$-torus with local potential, counting irreversible kinetic cycles constitutes a {\em lift} of the Markov processes into an infinite-state Markov process or diffusion on $\mathbb{R}^n$, respectively. {Here a process is detailed balanced if it has a ``detailed balanced stationary distribution/measure'', starting from which the local flux is zero everywhere.
+In other words, the process and its time inverse are equivalent.
+A cycle is reversible if the process restricted on this cycle is detailed balanced.
+A process is detailed balanced if and only if all cycles are reversible.} The lifted Markov process satisfies detailed balance; it possesses many different stationary measures.
 However, detailed balance guarantees a natural potential function and thus a corresponding Gibbsian invariant measure.
 This ``no-flux'' Gibbs measure is non-normalizable; its unbounded potential function provides a rigorous notion of an ``internal energy'' function $\varphi_x$.
 This is a new result; all previous work assumed the existence of a unique stationary probability measure as $t\to\infty$.

 More specific mathematically, we shall show that, in the limit of $t\to\infty$, the positive stationary entropy production rate in the original Markov process is precisely the change in mean internal energy, $E\equiv\mathbb{E}[\varphi]$, of the free energy dissipation $\dot{F}=\dot{E}-\dot{S}$ in the lifted system.
 The energetic part of the free energy grows linearly with $t$; the entropic part of the free energy dissipation vanishes as $t\to\infty$ in Ces\`{a}ro's sense $\dot{S}\equiv S(t)/t\to 0$.
 Surprisingly, in rigorous mathematics, we have not been able to show the stronger assertion that $\rd S(t)/\rd t \to 0$ in general except some very special cases.